Stutzen/webuilab/multitentant.md

-I'll modify the implementation to handle dynamic tenant data sources with connection details stored in a separate database.
+Implementation to handle dynamic tenant data sources with connection details stored in a separate database.